diaorui/peek-deck/bitcoin.md

 Which will you choose?
 100 $BTC now or go back to 2010 with $100 in your wallet?

-3h ago
+4h ago

 ---

 **[You really thought that was it?
 Bitcoin said: relax… back down.](https://www.reddit.com/r/Bitcoin/comments/1pp04ul/you_really_thought_that_was_it_bitcoin_said_relax/)**

-2h ago
+3h ago

 ---

 **[Make it make sense](https://www.reddit.com/r/Bitcoin/comments/1ponle9/make_it_make_sense/)**

-13h ago
+14h ago

 ---